 At high doses, some β-agonists have an effect on the protein-fat ratio, favoring protein.
 Increased protein synthesis in muscle cells leads to increased muscle mass, making β-agonists interesting for use as growth promoters in animal fattening, which is banned in Europe, or as doping agents in humans.
 Clenbuterol in particular, probably the best known and most effective representative of this group of substances, has been and continues to be used illegally.
 However, the illegal use of other β-agonists is also known.

-Typical side effects of β-agonists include tachycardia (rapid heartbeat), arrhythmias (cardiac arrhythmia), tremor (tremor), hyperglycemia (increase in blood glucose levels), and hypokalemia (decrease in blood potassium levels).
+The typical side effects of β-agonists include tachycardia (palpitations), arrhythmias (cardiac arrhythmias), tremor (tremors), hyperglycemia (increase in blood glucose levels), and hypokalemia (decrease in blood potassium levels).
 Overdose increases all side effects, and life-threatening tachyarrhythmias may occur.

 The use of β-agonists as fattening aids is prohibited in the European Union under Council Directive 96/22/EC.
-Annex 1 of Directive 96/23/EC lists β-agonists under Group A (substances with anabolic effect and unauthorized substances) as subgroup A5.
+In Annex 1 of Delegated Regulation (EU) 2022/1644, β-agonists are listed under Group A (Pharmacologically active substances banned or not authorized for food-producing animals) as subgroup A1e.

 Regulation (EU) 37/2010 only sets maximum levels for clenbuterol for cattle and equidae.
 For all other β-agonists, no residues may be detectable in animal matrices.